Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: Introduction and main results

-The rest of this paper is structured as follows: Section 2 introduces some known facts and essential inequalities required for subsequent analysis.
-Section 3 focuses on deriving the time-uniform upper bound for the density.
+The rest of this paper is structured as follows: Section 2 introduces some known facts and essential inequalities for the subsequent analysis.
+Section 3 focuses on deriving the time-uniform upper bound of the density.
 Section 4 establishes higher-order derivative estimates based on the previously obtained density bound.
 Finally, Section 5 presents the proofs of the main results, Theorems \ref{th0}--\ref{th3}.